essans/RasPi/docs/source/readthedocs.rst

    sphinx-quickstart

-Once I've filled in the details asked for (which I  can change later) i udpdate the ``conf.py`` file which the ``sphinx-quickstart`` auto-created.
-My most recent conf.py file can be found in the github repo in the ``docs/source`` folder.
+Running ``sphinx-quickstart`` enables quick set-up of some preliminary information which can be changed later.
+I then update the ``conf.py`` file which was auto-created during the quickstart.
+The most recent conf.py file can be found in the github repo in the ``docs/source`` folder.

 Begin creating documentation